Frequently Asked Questions about Count the Kicks

 Do not wait if there are significant changes in your baby’s movements, or no movement at all.

-Do babies kick less near the end of pregnancy?
+Do babies kick less or run out of room near the end of pregnancy?

-NO!
-Toward the end of pregnancy your baby may move differently.
-You may feel less sharp kicking and more rolling.
-However, if you are monitoring the baby’s movements at the same time each day, it should take about the same amount of time to feel 10 movements.
-Call your healthcare provider right away if you notice a significant change in your baby’s movement patterns.
+If you are monitoring your baby’s movements at the same time each day, it should take about the same amount of time to feel 10 movements.
+Call your healthcare provider right away if you notice a change in your baby’s movement patterns.
+If you can’t reach your provider, go to the nearest hospital.
+[Source]

-What should I do if I cannot feel my baby move?
+What should I do if I can’t feel my baby move?